senzing-garage/docker-compose-demo/README.md

 Although with user-modification it has been shown that docker and docker-compose can run in these environments, the onus is on the user for proper operation of docker and docker networking.

-Senzing will provide support for these docker-compose demonstrations running on platforms that support docker and docker-compose.

 ## Implementation

 The following table indicates the instructions for variations in components.